Linear stability of discrete shock profiles for systems of conservation laws: Introduction

-Section \ref{sec:Appendix} is the Appendix and contains the proof of some technical lemmas used throughout the paper.
-Some of those proofs are done in other papers, however, the authors feels like they needed to be reproved either to correct mistakes or because the way they are presented here is fairly different from the statement in other papers.
+The author feels like it is important to point out that the proofs of some lemmas in the present paper are done in other papers.
+However, the author feels like they needed to be reproved either to correct mistakes or because the way they are presented here is fairly different from the statement in other papers.
+For instance, the geometric dichotomy (Lemma \ref{lem_geo_dich} below) uses the same proof with slight variations as in \cite[Section III.1.5]{Godillon_these} where it is first introduced.